On average, cremations are cheaper than burials in the UK.…

 Whilst a direct cremation is the cheapest way to be cremated, it won’t be the right way for everyone.

-For example, you don’t want the fuss and expense that comes with a traditional funeral but you also still want to have a ceremony before the cremation.
+For example, some people don’t want the fuss and expense of a traditional funeral service, but they would still like a few family members and friends to come together for a small ceremony before the cremation.

 Fortunately, there are other options available to suit different needs and budgets: